amarnath_yatra image

 Shree Amarnath yatra takes place during the Hindu month of Shravan (July–August), a period dedicated to Lord Shiva.
 According to Vedic astrology, Shravan month is when spiritual vibrations are especially high, and your Moon is the strongest.

 Also, undertaking the Amarnath journey removes malefic planetary influences.
 Shiva’s grace is believed to reduce the hardships caused by Saturn (Shani) and Rahu in one’s horoscope.
-With the stong position of the Moon, devotees also improve their Karma.
+With the strong position of the Moon, devotees also improve their Karma.

 Exploring The Sacred Amarnath Yatra Map

 The Journey of Shri Amarnath Yatra is as spiritually significant as the destination.
 Devotees start their trek from the base camp, Pahalgam and the route itself is marked by various holy sites.
-Alternatively, there is Baltal route (1-2 day trek), but it’s more challenging.
+Alternatively, there is the Baltal route (1-2 day trek), but it’s more challenging.

 The Amarnath Yatra history, however, is tied to the Pahalgam route.
 Each point on the Amarnath Yatra map carries a deep symbolic meaning.